 The team at Hanlon Investment Management features one certified financial planner (CFP).

 Hanlon Investment Management Client Types and Minimum Account Sizes

 Hanlon Investment Management works with individuals, investment companies, pension and profit-sharing plans, trusts, estates, charitable organizations, corporations and business entities.

 To establish and maintain investment management services, you generally need a minimum account size of $50,000.
 Hanlon Investment Management may keep smaller accounts depending on specific factors such as anticipated future earnings capacity.

 Services Offered by Hanlon Investment Management

 Hanlon Investment Management designs and builds diversified portfolios on behalf of its clients.
 These are tailored to the client’s individual investment goals, risk tolerance and other factors.
-The firm also provides investment management services to mutual funds and may recommend these funds to individual clients.
+The firm also creates and manages its own model portfolios, as well as provides investment management services to mutual funds.
+Advisors may recommend these funds to individual clients.